 Bi-weekly PCEP interface meetings are held to monitor and determine appropriate resolution for systems integration issues.
-The systems integration database is updated as issues are resolved or new items arise.
-A spreadsheet for keeping track of Action Items and the individual(s) assigned to these items is the primary tracking method while issues relating to access to the System Integration database are resolved.
+The systems integration database is being reviewed.
+Data was recovered from a corrupted database.
+A spreadsheet for keeping track of Action Items and the individual(s) assigned to these items is the primary tracking method while issues relating to the System Integration database are resolved.
 Meetings with the electrification contractor to discuss design and construction integration issues are being scheduled as needed.
 The Systems Integration Lead also maintains contact with the EMU procurement team.
-The Traction Power SCADA team also holds biweekly status meetings.
-Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
+The Traction Power SCADA team also holds bi-weekly status meetings.
+Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation

+Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
 There is coordination with the Tunnel Modification Project and the CEMOF upgrades as well.
 Progress on activities including systems integration testing activities, FRA, FTA and safety certification are being tracked.
-Systems Integration is working with a JPB Rail Activation Committee.
+Systems Integration is working with the JPB Rail Activation Committee.